DynamoDB vs Amazon ElastiCache - The Ultimate Comparison

 DynamoDB and Amazon ElastiCache: An Overview

 On the other hand, ElastiCache is a fully managed cache service offered by Amazon Web Services (AWS) capable of deploying, managing, and scaling a distributed in-memory cache environment in the cloud.
-Also, it supports two different cache engines: Memcache and Redis.
+It supports two different cache engines: Memcached and Redis, each with its own set of features and use cases.

 Latency and Performance